What is WordPress? (really)

 PHP can help you stitch together .php files – and parse them and spit out a full .html file.
 That’s really cool for just keeping things modular.
 A clear example is when you start realizing that you are changing the menu links on your site in 10 places instead of one.
 You can break that header and that footer into .php files (I can’t really write code here… or I’d show you) – but just imagine that you can combine little files and it’s really modular.
 Working with components makes life more fun.

-So, PHP can get you a lot.
-You can make forms and use query strings and cookies to switch out templates and sort things and do all types of dynamic stuff.
-But then you’re also responsible for building out a whole administration panel and basically a front-end for the backend that is 100x more complicated than your visitor-facing front-end.
+So, PHP can help you with many of the situations you’ll face.
+You can make forms and use query strings and cookies to switch out templates and sort things, and do all types of dynamic stuff.
+But if you’re going to create your own CRUD system from scratch, you’ll be responsible for building out a whole administration panel (basically a front-end for the backend) that is 100x more complicated than your visitor-facing front-end.

 Web 2.0